Our people

 Primary health care nursing is wide ranging and covers many specialist areas including general practice, Aboriginal health, aged care, occupational health and safety, telephone triage, palliative care, sexual health, drug and alcohol issues, women’s health, men’s health, infection control, chronic disease management, cardiovascular care, immunisation, cancer, asthma, COPD, mental health, maternal and child health, health promotion, care plans, population health, diabetes, wound management and much more.
 Visit apna.asn.au.

-The Royal Australian College of General Practitioners
+Royal Australian College of General Practitioners

-The Royal Australian College of General Practitioners is the professional organisation that focuses on the safety and quality of general practice.
+The Royal Australian College of General Practitioners (RACGP) is the professional organisation that focuses on the safety and quality of general practice.

-The College’s mission is to improve health and wellbeing for all Australians by supporting general practitioners, registrars and medical students by assessing doctors skills and knowledge, supplying ongoing professional development activities, developing resources and guidelines, helping general practitioners with issues that affect their practice and development standards that general practices use as part of the accreditation processes.
+The RACGP's mission is to improve health and wellbeing for all Australians by supporting general practitioners, registrars and medical students by assessing doctors skills and knowledge, supplying ongoing professional development activities, developing resources and guidelines, helping general practitioners with issues that affect their practice and development standards that general practices use as part of the accreditation processes.
 Visit racgp.org.au.

-The Pharmaceutical Society of Australia
+Pharmaceutical Society of Australia

 The Pharmaceutical Society of Australia (PSA) is the peak national professional pharmacy organisation representing approximately 75 per cent of pharmacists across Australia.